 - Collect and review applicable information and forms, if necessary, for retirement plan distribution.

 - Review your most recent pay stub or advice slip.
-You’ll need to make arrangements to continue deductions such as USC Credit Union, School of Dentistry payment plans, retirement plan loans (Vanguard loans are payable in full upon employment termination), and ticket office purchases.
+You’ll need to make arrangements to continue deductions such as USC Credit Union, School of Dentistry payment plans, retirement plan loans, and ticket office purchases.

 - Set aside transition funds in a savings or checking account to take care of any unexpected expenses or delays in expected retirement payments.